scrogster/SLL_2016/README.md

-This repository contains all data and code associated with the manuscript:
+This repository contains all data and code necessary to reproduce the manuscript:

 Scroggie, M.P, Peterson, G.N.L., Rohr, D.H., Nicholson, E. & Heard, G.W.
 "Fragmentation and disturbance drive the occupancy dynamics of a cryptic grassland reptile: evidence from a long-term, spatially extensive study".